Broad Cytokine and Toxin Reduction

 CytoSorb® + ECMO = Therapeutic ECMO: A Novel Lung Preservation Strategy

 Theoretically, ECMO offers a lung preservation strategy, or a way to “rest the lungs” and to prevent exacerbation of lung injury caused by infection, barotrauma, aspiration, and oxygen toxicity during standard mechanical ventilation.
 However, ECMO is predominantly a supportive care treatment, which keeps a patient alive, but does not help reverse the underlying cause of the respiratory failure.
 This is where a combination of CytoSorb® + ECMO makes sense, particularly in cases where a reduction in cytokine storm, circulating toxins and other inflammatory mediators by CytoSorb® may lead to a reversal of the underlying cause of respiratory failure and mitigate ongoing lung injury.
-To date, there have been many successful uses of CytoSorb® and ECMO when standard mechanical ventilation fails.
+To date, there have been more than 1,000 uses of CytoSorb® and ECMO as an alternative to standard mechanical ventilation.

 CytoSorb® in Extracorporeal Membrane Oxygenation (ECMO)

 - Similarly to CPB, CytoSorb® can be integrated into ECMO in a bypass circuit